drransom/TaskForce/README.md

 The app user can click buttons to mark the task as complete and rate the task.
 Clicking the 'rate task' button triggers an event that creates a new `Rating` Backbone view, which extends the `Modal` view I created earlier.
-The `Modal` is associated with both the `User` and `Task` objects, and creates buttons that allow the user to rate the `Task` up or down.
+The `Rating` is associated with both the `User` and `Task` objects, and creates buttons that allow the user to rate the `Task` up or down.
 Rating the task up updates the `Task` rating and sends a PATCH request to the Rails server to update the `Task` object.